hugomrdias/connect-deps/readme.md

 This can became problematic in some cases, to solve this problem this package "links" (we call it connect) a dependency by running `yarn pack` in the connected dependency and `yarn add file:/path/to/pack.tgz` in the current repo.

+> NOTICE: yarn support only, PRs welcome for npm support!

 ## Usage